 Common Allergens Affecting the Most People in the Seattle Area

-"With our interesting convergence zone and unpredictable weather, it is difficult to generalize the peak allergy season," explained Dr. Park, "as how cold and persistent our winter is, clearly factors into the intensity of the spring tree pollens.
-The most trouble often comes when trees pollinate early as they did this year, and we are caught still thinking it is winter so we have not started our seasonal allergy medications yet.
+"With our interesting convergence zone and unpredictable weather, it is difficult to generalize the peak allergy season," explained Dr. Park, "for how cold and persistent our winter is, clearly factors into the intensity of the spring tree pollens.
+The most trouble often comes when trees pollinate early and we are caught still thinking it is winter so we have not started our seasonal allergy medications yet.
 Certainly, there are variations among individuals with allergies, but overall late March and late June are the peak pollen months when one can be most symptomatic."

 Most grass species are cross-reactive to one another, so usually if you are allergic to one type of grass pollen, you usually react to the others, said Dr. Park.
 "Therefore, unfortunately for grass-allergic individuals, there is not a specific grass to avoid, as most types will cause symptoms."

-Weeds That Most Commonly Cause Allergies in Western Washington?
+What Weeds Most Commonly Cause Allergies in Western Washington?

-There are a number of allergens that make their appearance throughout the spring and summer.
+There are a number of allergens that make their appearance throughout the spring and summer in Seattle.
 Even if you don't have an allergy doctor on standby, you can get an idea of what might be affecting you if you keep an eye on pollen forecasts during your peak allergies.
 Here's a list of when the most common pollen takes to the air around Western Washington:

 - Maple: March to May